Mid Michigan College Educational Talent Search

-The National Science Foundation grant (NSF) awarded to Mid Michigan Community College (MMCC) demonstrates the college’s intention to meet area manufacturing needs by forming meaningful partnerships and leveraging alternative funding sources.
+The National Science Foundation grant (NSF) awarded to Mid Michigan College demonstrates the College’s intention to meet area manufacturing needs by forming meaningful partnerships and leveraging alternative funding sources.
 The overarching goal of the project is to promote learning in science, technology, engineering and math (STEM) by providing a seamless career pathway for workers in plastics technology.
-The collaboration of area industries with the MMCC Plastics program will be an important aspect in the development.
+The collaboration of area industries with Mid will be an important aspect in the development.

-The NSF grant gives MMCC a significant opportunity to create a program that will meet the current needs of the surrounding communities.
-The manufacturers of the area have a rich history in plastics and the MMCC Plastics program will contribute to the continuation of history for generations to come.
+The NSF grant gives Mid a significant opportunity to create a program that will meet the current needs of the surrounding communities.
+The manufacturers of the area have a rich history in plastics and the Mid's Plastics program will contribute to the continuation of history for generations to come.